opaliss/dmd_autoencoder/docs/dmd.md

 # Dynamic Mode Decomposition and the Koopman Operator

-Let $x_{t}$ be the state vector of a nonlinear dynamic system.
+Let $x_{t}$ be the state vector of a nonlinear dynamical system.
 In order to create a linear model, our goal is to fit the dynamical system states to a model of the form:

 (1) $$\frac{d}{d t} x = Ax $$